-Depending on the device, setting the ORx bit while in input mode can configure an I/O as an input with interrupt.
+External interrupt capability is selected using the EISR register.
+If EISR bits are <> 0, the corresponding pin is used as external interrupt.
+In this case, the ORx bit can select the pin as either interrupt floating or interrupt pull-up.
 In this configuration, a signal edge or level input on the I/O generates an interrupt request via the corresponding interrupt vector (eix).

 Falling or rising edge sensitivity is programmed independently for each interrupt vector.
 The External Interrupt Control Register (EICR) or the Miscellaneous Register controls this sensitivity, depending on the device.
-External interrupts are hardware interrupts.
-Fetching the corresponding interrupt vector automatically clears the request latch.
-Modifying the sensitivity bits will clear any pending interrupts.
+A device may have up to seven external interrupts.
+Several pins may be tied to one external interrupt vector.
+Refer to "PIN DESCRIPTION" on page 5 to see which ports have external interrupts.